graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -m 'whatever I like' --no-verify
 ```

 See the `--no-verify` flag?
+It can help you to **skip `pre-commit` and `commit-msg` hooks** we made above.

 This allows for a **forced commit**.
 It's like a hidden time bomb!
 You're not even able to stop your teammates from doing it sneakily!

 So, here we need a second defence line before the **forced committed** code is pushed to our remote repository and pollute the codebase.